 Because I’ve used Adobe Photoshop for as long as I remember to create this kind of graphic art.

 But why do I find Canva better?

 Well, because its practical and easy to use.
-For instance, when I need a certain element, like an icon, an object or illustration, Canva has thousands of ready to use elements right there on the browser.
+For instance, when I need a certain element, like an icon, an object or an illustration, Canva has thousands of ready-to-use elements right there on the browser.

 I do have to say that you can use all of the elements with Canva Pro plan.

 If you want to try it out, here’s a link to it (Disclaimer: I receive a small percentage if you decide to subscribe to Canva Pro): Click here

 Crello is very similar to Canva, also with a free plan where you can create all the thumbnails you need by simply using the thousands of graphic elements available.

 Visme is a graphic design creator with a free and paid version.
 It has professionally designed templates and icons you can use to create great thumbnails.

 Now that you have a better understanding of how to create an effective YouTube banner for your channel, let’s go through the process of uploading it: